salabim/peek/readme.md

 ```
 @ 14:53:41.392190 ==> hello='world'
 ```
-At import time the sys.path will be searched for, in that order, to find an `peek.json` file and use that.
-This mean that you can place an `peek.json` file in the site-packages folder where `peek` is installed to always use these modified settings.
+At import time the sys.path will be searched for, in that order, to find a `peek.json` file and use that.
+This means that you can place a `peek.json` file in the site-packages folder where `peek` is installed to always use these modified settings.

 Please observe that json values are slightly different from their Python equivalents: